LogCraftIO/logcraft-cli/README.md

 ### Premium Support

 While our project is open source and licensed under the [Mozilla Public License 2.0](./LICENSE), we understand that some users and organizations might require additional support to ensure seamless integration and optimal usage.
-To cater to these needs, we offer premium support services, which includes:
+To cater to these needs, we offer premium support services, which include:

 - Dedicated Assistance: Get access to our team of experts who are well-versed in every aspect of this project, from threat detection to DevOps operations.
 - Priority Response: Enjoy faster response times for your queries and issues.